 We know how hard it can be to accommodate everyone’s unique taste in food, so here are some kid-friendly menus that will make the entire family smile!

 A must for any pizza lover is a stop at Palermo’s Pizza.
 Just relax and enjoy the authentic tastes of Italy or take a tour of the factory to find out how the first pizzeria-style pizza with a crust that rises as it bakes in your oven is made.
 Either way, you’ll quickly discover how Papa Palermo came up with the slogan “Dat’s Da Best”™!

-Families looking to combine their dinner with an exciting Milwaukee hotspot should look no further than Evolution Gastro Pong, a social restaurant in the hub of Milwaukee’s Historic Third Ward.
-The menu is jam-packed with tasty burgers and interesting appetizers, and the venue’s 12 table-tennis courts ensure a night of unmatched fun.
+Families looking to combine their dinner with an exciting Milwaukee hotspot should look no further than Evolution Milwaukee, a social restaurant on Milwaukee's N. Old World 3rd Street.
+The menu features tasty burgers and interesting appetizers, and the venue’s table-tennis courts ensure a night of unmatched fun.

 After a long day of fun in the sun at Bradford Beach, kids will go crazy for a stop at Northpoint Custard.
 Boasting a menu that features Milwaukee favorites such as char-grilled burgers, Italian sausage and white cheddar cheese curds, Northpoint’s claim to fame is its old-fashioned creamy, frozen custard.